BananiMedhi/SwipeTypeClassification/README.md

 # Magnet Swipe Classification
-This is a project which detects type of a magnet swipe on the back of an Android phone
+This is an Android app which detects type of a magnet swipe on the back of the Android phone

 This is a sequence classification problem.
 Most android phones today have an inbuilt magentic field sensor.
 The sensor values were captured for repeated horizontal and vertical swipes on the back of an android phone in two different files, using a small magnet.
 This formed the training data.
 The data was trained and an LSTM model was built.